hjagodzinski/C-Mock/README.md

 to get the compilations and linker options, respectively.

 Since [it is not recommended to install a pre-compiled version of Google Test][4] many distributions don't provide pre-compiled Google Test anymore.
 You need to download and compile Google Test manually as described in [Google Test][1].
-Optional second command argument is a path to a directory contaning downloaded and built Google Test.
+The optional second command argument is a path to a directory containing downloaded and built Google Test.

 Let's say you built a code under test into *libfoo.so* and put a test code in *bar.cc*.
 To build your test executable you would run: